Sinar Mas: Defaults

+Asia Pulp & Paper

 In 2001, Asia Pulp & Paper (APP), the subsidiary of Sinar Mas, called a standstill on $14 billion worth of bonds and loans and stopped repaying its debt, including interest payments, in what is still the largest default to foreign investors in Asian market history.
 On August 15, 2018, the Anti Forest Mafia Coalition, published a report revealing that two APP suppliers in East Kalimantan had cleared nearly 32,000 hectares of natural forest, in violation of APP’s no-deforestation commitment in February 2013.
 Prior to this, APP and its pulpwood suppliers had a history of almost 30 years of deforestation and related destruction in the region.
 APP has hence remained one of only three companies in the world that the Forest Stewardship Council has disassociated from since October 2007.
 On September 7, 2018, the World Wide Fund for Nature (WWF) openly recommended that companies and financial investors end their business relationships with APP and its affiliates.

-In 2015, Sinar Mas through APP Sinar Mas introduced the "Desa Makmur Peduli Api" (DMPA) program as a development of various public empowerment programs it had previously done.
-Originally, the DMPA was initiated to mitigate fires and encroachment of forests and lands around the company's concession area.
-But in its development, the DMPA's role became more holistic and not only mitigated, but also developed self-sufficiency for the villagers through eco-friendly forestry and eradicated tenure disputes in the region.

 Berau Coal

-Berau Capital Resources Pte issued US$450 million worth of 12.5% guaranteed senior secured notes, in 2015.
-PT Berau Coal Energy also issued US$500 million worth of 7.25% guaranteed senior notes in 2017.
-Both the 2015 and 2017 notes are currently in default.
-Since July 2015, the Berau Group has brought 4 separate rounds of scheme of arrangement / moratorium proceedings, with terms which have been described as “frankly insulting” at a time when global coal prices had doubled.
+In 2015, Berau Capital Resources Pte Ltd (Singapore) issued US$450 million worth of 12.5% guaranteed senior secured notes.
+In 2017, PT Berau Coal Energy (Indonesia) also issued US$500 million worth of 7.25% guaranteed senior notes.
+Both the 2015 and 2017 notes went into default.
+As of July 2015, the Berau Group brought 4 separate rounds of scheme of arrangement / moratorium proceedings, with terms which have been described as “frankly insulting” at a time when global coal prices had doubled.
 None of the schemes has succeeded.